jxmoore/ChromeManagement/readme.md

 #### Building

 The code can be built with NPM using `npm run build`.
-This will run babel and tsc, copying the contents to the dist directory.
+This will run webpack, copying the contents to the dist directory.
 This does not in turn make an extension (CRX) though, for that you can use the [NPM CRX package](https://www.npmjs.com/package/crx?activeTab=readme) or chrome.

 #### Testing